Complex and Adaptive Dynamical Systems: A Primer: Prebiotic Evolution

-The quasi-species model (\ref{evolution_eigen_x}) is equivalent to the random energy model for microevolution studied in section \ref{evolution_finite populations}, with the autocatalytic rates $W_{ii}$ corresponding to the fitness of the $x_i$, which corresponds to the states in genome space.
-The analysis carried through in section \ref{evolution1_epistatic} for the occurrence of an error threshold is therefore also valid for Eigen's prebiotic evolutionary equations.
+The quasispecies model {Eq.~}(\ref{evolution_eigen_x}) is equivalent to the random energy model for microevolution studied in Sect.~\ref{evolution_finite populations}, with the autocatalytic rates $W_{ii}$ corresponding to the fitness of the $x_i$, which corresponds to the states in genome space.
+The analysis carried through in Sect.~\ref{evolution1_epistatic} for the occurrence of an error threshold is therefore also valid for Eigen's prebiotic evolutionary equations.

-\subsection{Hypercycles and autocatalytic networks}
+\subsection{Hypercycles and Autocatalytic Networks}

-The macromolecular evolution equations (\ref{evolution_eigen_x}) do not contain terms describing the catalysis of molecule $i$ by molecule $j$.
-This process is however important both for the prebiotic evolution, as stressed by Manfred Eigen, as well as for the protein reaction network in living cells. \begin{quotation}

-\underline{\sl Hypercycles}\\ Two or more molecules may form a stable catalytic (hyper-) cycle when the respective inter-molecular catalytic rates are large enough to mutually support their respective synthesis. \end{quotation}

-An illustration of some hypercycles is given by Figs.~\ref{evolution1_hyper1} and \ref{evolution1_hyper2}.
-The most likely chemical candidate for the constituent molecules is RNA, functioning both enzymatic and as a precursor of the genetic material.
-One speaks also of an `RNA world'.
+\runinhead{RNA World} The macromolecular evolution equations (\ref{evolution_eigen_x}) do not contain terms describing the catalysis of molecule $i$ by molecule $j$.
+This process is, however, important both for the prebiotic evolution, as stressed by Manfred Eigen, as well as for the protein reaction network in living cells. \begin{quotation} {\it Hypercycles.\enspace} Two or more molecules may form a stable catalytic (hyper) cycle when the respective intermolecular catalytic rates are large enough to mutually support their respective synthesis. \end{quotation} An illustration of some hypercycles is given in Figs.~\ref{evolution1_hyper1} and \ref{evolution1_hyper2}.
+The most likely chemical candidate for the constituent molecules is RNA, functioning both enzymatically and as a precursor of the genetic material.
+One speaks also of an ``RNA world''.

-\underline{\bf Reaction networks} \\ We disregard mutations in the following and consider the catalytic reaction equations
+\runinhead{Reaction Networks} We disregard mutations in the following and consider the catalytic reaction equations

-where the $x_i$ are the respective concentrations, the $\lambda_i$ the autocatalytic growth rates and the $\omega_{ij}$ the trans-molecular catalytic rates.
-The field $\phi$ has been chosen, Eq.\ (\ref{evolution_reaction_phi}), such that the total concentration $C=\sum_i x_i$ remains constant
+where $x_i$ are the respective concentrations, $\lambda_i$ the autocatalytic growth rates and $\kappa_{ij}$ the transmolecular catalytic rates.
+The field $\phi$ has been chosen, Eq.~(\ref{evolution_reaction_phi}), such that the total concentration $C=\sum_i x_i$ remains constant

 for $C\to1$.